Luis Robert Player Props: White Sox vs. Phillies

 Luis Robert At The Plate

-- Robert has 18 hits to go with a slugging percentage of .569, both of which are tops among Chicago hitters this season.
+- Robert leads Chicago with 18 hits and a team-best slugging percentage of .569.

-- Among the qualified hitters in MLB action, he ranks 72nd in batting average, 143rd in on-base percentage, and 28th in slugging.
+- Among the qualified hitters in MLB, he ranks 72nd in batting average, 143rd in on-base percentage, and 28th in slugging.

-- Robert has picked up a hit in 66.7% of his 15 games this year, with at least two hits in 40.0% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.